Selleo/pattern/README.md

 Form objects can also be used as replacement for `ActionController::StrongParameters` strategy, as all writable attributes are re-defined within each form.
 Finally form objects can be used as wrappers for virtual (with no model representation) or composite (saving multiple models at once) resources.
 In the latter case this may act as replacement for `ActiveRecord::NestedAttributes`.
 In some cases FormObject can be used as scaffolding for [replace method with object refactoring](https://sourcemaking.com/refactoring/replace-method-with-method-object).
+Some more information on using form objects can be found in [this article](https://medium.com/selleo/essential-rubyonrails-patterns-form-objects-b199aada6ec9).

 ### Assumptions and rules